LEE KLINGER LESSER

 And she came to experience … that calm in the physical field (Gelassenheit) is equivalent to trust in the psychic field...
 It is a state of being in balance.
 The core of the word is lassen, "allowing" in contrast to "doing" or "controlling" or "resisting."
 Lassen is also related to sensing the pull of gravity.
 There is an interdependence between sensing one's weight (sensing the attraction of the earth on one's substance) and trusting, self-confidence, finding a standing point - and calmness.
 This means "trusting, a deep confidence in the world, in life, in one's organism.
 This was her discovery, and it became basic to all other research."

 (Hengstenberg, 1985, pp.11-12)

 Gindler wrote, "The aim of my work is not learning certain movements, but rather the achievement of concentration.
-Only by means of concentration can we attain the full functioning of the physical apparatus in relation to mental and spiritual life...
-Spirit and feeling were used 'in bringing our body to be a responsive instrument for living'" (Gindler, 1978, pp.36-37).
+Only by means of concentration can we attain the full functioning of the physical apparatus in relation to mental and spiritual life..."
+(Gindler, 1978, pp.36-37).

 Living with Fear - Surviving the Nazis